DuoConsulting/duo-blt/README.md

 _______ TESTING ______

-# Verizon Privacy Policy Drupal 8
+# DUO BLT

-This project contains the source files and tooling instructions for the Verizon Privacy Policy Drupal 8 site.
+This project contains the source files and tooling instructions for the DUO BLT site.
 The project structure and local environment setup is based on [Acquia BLT and Docksal](https://blog.docksal.io/docksal-and-acquia-blt-1552540a3b9f).
 The site is hosted on Pantheon and BLT is used to create and push build artifacts to Pantheon during deployments.

 ## Getting Started

-Before you begin you need to have access to the [Pantheon application](https://dashboard.pantheon.io/sites/2c9fcde8-7aca-4ca5-ba16-b547e1f5ded0) for this project.
+Before you begin you need to have access to the [Pantheon application](https://dashboard.pantheon.io/sites/b3cf3635-3dac-4ebb-8e76-259b3b3feb05) for this project.
 You also need to have git and composer installed on your local machine.

 1. [Install Docksal](https://docksal.io/installation/#macos-docker-for-mac) using Docker for Mac instead of VirtualBox.